isaWanwan/be-present/README.md

 <br />
 Thank you for taking part in this research!
 Your opinion will help us.
 <br />
-We would like you to test a survey for Both&.
+We would like you to test a survey for Both& apparel.
 <br />
-##### Who is Both& ?
+##### Who is Both& apparel?
-Both& is a startup that is reimagining how clothing for a trans or nonbinary person can — and should — be.
+Both& apparel is a startup that is reimagining how clothing for a trans or nonbinary person can — and should — be.
 We run surveys to understand trans and nonbinary people's pain points and preferences in clothing and use these insights to inform our design.
 <br />
 ##### What should you do now?
 In this particular study, you will answer questions on style preferences.
-Usually, people get to volunteer for taking our survey because they have seen our instagram page, liked what we are doing and thus clicked on the survey link.
-For that reason, it would be great if you could take the survey on your mobile phone and most importantly, answer the surveys the way you would in a real world setting.
+Usually, people get to our surveys because they have seen us on our instagram page, liked what we are doing and thus volunteered to offer their opinions and insights.
+To mirror this scenario, it would be great if you could take the survey on your mobile phone as well and most importantly, answer the surveys the way you would in a real world setting.

 There are two survey version - a classical one and a chat one.
 We would like you to test both of them.
 When you have finished a survey, there will be meta questions on the survey on which we ask for your impression.
 Then you should take the other survey version, respectively.
 Don't worry, links will guide you through the whole procedure automatically.
 Total completion time should be no more than 10 min.